-- BSAD 268 - Advanced Topics in Management Accounting
+- BSAD 268 – Adv Topics in Management Acctg.

-The requirements to sit for the CPA examination vary among states, so students who plan to sit for the examination outside of Vermont are advised to contact the state's Board of Accountancy to obtain current requirements (See www.aicpa.org for addresses and additional information).
+The requirements to sit for the CPA examination vary among states, so students who plan to sit for the examination outside of Vermont are advised to contact the state's Board of Accountancy to obtain current requirements (explore state licensure requirements).